ymoch/preacher/docs/user/scenario-structure.rst

           - null  # `null` is ignored
         spam: ham&eggs

-.. note:: Allowed types for the parameter values are integer, float, string and null (ignored).
+.. note:: Allowed types for the parameter values are integer, float, string, timestamp and null (ignored).
+          A timestamp value is converted into IS0 8601 format.

 .. _response-description: